ahdis/ch-ems/input/pagecontent/guidance.md

 * **Detection method**: organism specific culture
 * **Collection material**: urethra

-Note: The Specimen.type.text element in this case contains a fixed text as value: “Material declared by Observation.code or non-mandatory”.

 <span style="color:red;">Important note:</span>
 The [ValueSet CH ELM Results Laboratory Observation](ValueSet-ch-elm-results-laboratory-observation.html) is a selection of LOINC or SNOMED codes related to notifiable diseases and their legal basis.
 The ValueSet can be adapted according to laboratory-specific needs - please contact the FOPH in this regard.